 How about that wallpaper?
 It added just the right touch to brighten up and add a bit of color to my bar cart.

 I hope you’ve not only had fun seeing these pieces come together, but are inspired to try them on your own.
-Both the bar cart and wall art are available in my shop along with all sort of other vintage and handmade items.
+Both the bar cart (SOLD) and wall art are available in my shop along with all sort of other vintage and handmade items.
 Stop by to see!

 Do pin and share this Mid Century Modern bar cart makeover to inspire others to create their home story DIY style.